Saving & Spending Travel

 4. Bring your military documentation

-Hawaiian Airlines offers active, retired, or retiring military personnel and their qualified dependents a baggage fee waiver for up to four checked bags per person for when traveling on official orders.
+Hawaiian Airlines offers active, retired, or retiring military personnel and their qualified dependents a baggage fee waiver for up to five checked bags per person when traveling on official orders.
 You’ll have to provide a valid military ID and proof of your orders when checking in to have the fees waived.
 Each bag must be less than 70 pounds and 80 linear inches.

 If you’re an active-duty serviceperson traveling on personal business, you’ll be able to check two bags for free with a valid military ID.
 The baggage fee waiver doesn’t apply to dependents, and each bag must be less than 50 pounds and 62 linear inches.